ScooloV/bbpedia/docs/dungeon_bowl/inducements.md

 Not all Dungeon Bowl teams are equal, as much  as the teams in questions may wish to believe they are!
-Simply put, some teams are just better than others when you compare the quality of their  players; though this doesn’t always ensure victory.
+Simply put, some teams are just better than others when you compare the quality of their  players; though this doesn't always ensure victory.
 Often, the Magisterium of the colleges that are fielding the weaker team will donate some extra gold to their disadvantaged team in order to give them a  helping hand.
 After all, paying a small sum before the game is better than losing a bet with the Magisterium of the opposing college.

 ## INDUCEMENTS IN DETAIL